St Cuthbert's Church, Elsdon: History

 During the 1877 church restoration, it was necessary to change the levels of the church flooring.
 The flooring was damp; the bases of the pillars were nearly covered and out of sight because of soil accumulation.
-The reduction of soil levels in the nave, transepts and chancel lead to the discovery of an immense collection of skeletons.
+The reduction of soil levels in the nave, transepts, and chancel led to the discovery of an immense collection of skeletons.
 The labourers reported that 996 whole skulls were re-interred, as well as a large number that were mutilated in the course of their removal.
 The remains of nearly 1200 of the former chief inhabitants of the district were disturbed and removed from their resting place, while approximately 300 or 400 were left where found.
 The skeletons appeared to have been disturbed by the interment of those more recently buried.
-No doubt the intra-mural interments had taken place during hundreds of years, the last having occurred in the late 18th century.
+No doubt the intramural interments had taken place during hundreds of years, the last having occurred in the late 18th century.
 The bones of the earlier deceased had frequently been moved to make room for their successors.
 Skulls were frequently found lying together in groups of three or four in one spot.
 No remains other than bones were found, with the exception of a very few coffin handles, with a little decayed wood, and in one instance a small quantity of hair.
 It is possible that some bodies had been buried here after the Battle of Otterburn.

 Also in 1877, it was necessary to pull down the small spire, which terminated at the bell turret surmounting the church's western gable.
 In the spire, immediately over the bell, a small chamber was discovered, without any opening, and in it, nearly filling the cavity, were three horse skulls.
 When found, the three skulls were standing on their bases in a triangular form, mouths upwards, and leaning against each other at the top; the cavity seemed to have been purposely prepared for them.
 There were two large skulls and one smaller; two were well preserved, while one was decayed.
 The heads appeared to be two of draught horses, and one of a cob.
 The reason for placing skulls in the bell turret may have been to increase the resonance.